Carbon Management & Climate Change

 The Scottish Government’s purpose is to focus government and public services on creating a more successful country with opportunities for all of Scotland to flourish, through increasing sustainable economic growth.
 The National Performance Framework sets out how the Scottish Government and other delivery partners will achieve and measure the purpose, and details 16 national outcomes and 50 national indicators.
-Our work as registrar and regulator of charities aligns to many of these objectives, and our work during the life of our CMP will contribute both directly and indirectly to the delivery of many of the national outcomes, most specifically to the following:
+Our work as registrar and regulator of charities aligns to many of these objectives, and our work during the life of our Environmental Strategy will contribute both directly and indirectly to the delivery of many of the national outcomes, most specifically to the following:

 - We value and enjoy our built environment and protect it and enhance it for future generations.

 - We reduce the local and global environmental impact of our consumption and production